somenath203/Online-Shirt-API/README.md

 https://onlinetshirtapi.herokuapp.com/api-docs/

-Note :- It is recommended to use select the 'protocol' as 'https'
+Note :- It is recommended to select the 'protocol' as 'https'